smatechnologies/ibm-i-agent-docs/docs/file-transfer/menu.md

 The IBM i LSAM supports active control over SMAFT logging capabilities.
 Logging is a local function useful to system administrators, programmers and support technicians.
-For a complete description of how to use the logging features in general, refer to [Log File and Database Management](Log-File-and-Database-Management.md#top){.MCXref .xref}.
+For a complete description of how to use the logging features in general, refer to [Log File and Database Management](Log-File-and-Database-Management.md#top) .
 The SMAFT logging control function is described below, under SMA File Transfer Screens and Windows.

 ### View LSAM Logs